South Witham: History

 The village takes its name from the River Witham which rises nearby.
 But the origin of the word Witham is still unknown.
 The village has until recently also been spelt as "South Wytham".

-Richard Troughton was the Bailiff of South Witham; he was imprisoned by charges brought against him by Thomas Wymberley, partly due to Troughton's part in the Duke of Northumberland's attempt to put Lady Jane Grey, Northumberland's daughter, on the throne.
+Richard Troughton was the Bailiff of South Witham; he was imprisoned by charges brought against him by Thomas Wymberley, partly due to Troughton's part in the Duke of Northumberland's attempt to put Lady Jane Grey, Northumberland's daughter-in-law, on the throne.
 Instead of Lady Jane, Mary I of England became Queen, when Edward VI of England died in July 1553.
 John Dudley, 1st Duke of Northumberland was accused of treason for his plot.

 In 1966, the Royal Air Force built a large housing estate on the opposite side of the River Witham.
 The houses were intended for servicemen at RAF Cottesmore, but were taken instead by personnel at RAF North Luffenham.
 The village trebled in size virtually overnight, and the primary school was similarly increased in size.
 A NAAFI was provided for the forces' families.

+1973 Canberra crash

-On 2 August 1973, Canberra B2 WJ674 of 231 OCU crashed in the field east of The Fox public house, near Woodbine Farm in North Witham parish.
-Two of the aircrew ejected successfully, Flt.Lt.
-T.M.Murray (Nav), survived, but the pilot, Flt.
-Lt.
-D.J.Dennis, was killed.
+On Thursday 2 August 1973 at around 11 pm, Canberra B2 WJ674 of 231 OCU crashed in the field east of The Fox public house, near Woodbine Farm in North Witham parish.

+Three sets of fire crew from RAF Cottesmore arrived, with three other civilian sets from Grantham, Stamford and Corby.
+The first RAF fire crew had exited the airfield from the crash gate 1 near Greetham, Rutland.

+John Stafford heard two distinct bangs (the ejection seats being fired) and an intense flash of light, and called emergency services.

+Flt Lt John Dennis was killed, aged 26, the pilot, and married from Crantock near Newquay, with a 10-month old baby; he was on attachment on the No.50 course at Cottesmore from RAF St Mawgan in Cornwall.
+Flt Lt Max Murray, the survivor aged 38, was a navigator, with a 13 year old son, and a daughter.

+Vincent Davies, who owned The Fox also called the police, and ran to the scene, and spoke to the pilot before he died, a few minutes later.
+Pathologist Trevor Spencer said the pilot died from multiple fractures, mainly to the ribs, legs, and pelvis.
+The dead pilot was found by policeman Brian Parrish, and taken to the RAF Medical Centre at RAF Spitalgate in Grantham.
+The ejection seats were fired when the aircraft was at 700 feet.

+John Dennis's wife Michèle died in 2012.
+WJ674 was the first of the last batch of Canberras made by Handley Page, and entered service on 26 October 1954.

+Super dairy

 In 2010 a plan for a super-dairy with almost 3,000 cows was withdrawn after concerns expressed by residents.